diegomezg/devops-trainee-program/05 - Python/README.md

 ## Goals
 This course provides a general introduction to modern Python (3+) by grasping procedural, functional and object oriented concepts in one of the most beginner friendly programming language.

-At the end of the course the student will be able to read/write python modules of basic and intermediate size.
+At the end of the course the trainee will be able to read/write python modules of basic and intermediate complexity.

 ## Learning Objectives
 - Understand the python concepts